-The second most recent bridge to be built on the Tyne, arguably the most stunning and certainly the most unusual.
+The second most recent bridge to be built on the Tyne, (Haydon Brdge by-pass bridge is currently the newest.), and arguably the most stunning and certainly the most unusual.
 It is a pedestrian and cycle bridge linking the re-developed waterfronts of Gateshead and Newcastle.
 As the celebrations for the Millennium approached, the Millennium Commission was prepared to pay half the costs of outstanding projects to which it gave its approval, and Gateshead council submitted a bid for funding after a competition was held for a design for an attractive new bridge.

 From a short list of six the winning design was announced in 1997 and funding was granted in 1998 from the Millennium Commission.
 The winning design was by civil engineers Gifford and Partners and Wilkinson Eyre Architects and after the necessary approval of of various bodies was obtained work went ahead in 1999, Harbour and General being the contractors.
 Quay walls were repaired, foundation piles were driven and coffer dams built.